 INSIGHT: The Dual Nature of ‘Utility’ Tokens and Dual Token Structures

-Blockchain projects are turning to dual token structures, using security tokens for the
+Blockchain projects are turning to dual token structures, using security tokens for the fund raising part of the project and utility tokens after fund raising.
+Attorneys from Dilendorf Khurdayan PLLC discuss nuances.

 Dual token structures have gained popularity among some blockchain projects that are issuing or planning to issue digital tokens, commonly referred to as “utility tokens,” to be used within their networks.